Shanks starts out

 1914 - Wilf Bartrop made his reds bow as we lost 2-1 to Oldham Athletic, with Fred Pagnam grabbing our goal.

-1978 - We beat European Cup Winners' Cup holders RSC Anderlecht 2-1 in thick fog at Anfield in the second leg of our UEFA Super Cup tie, which meant that we lost out 4-3 on aggregate.
-Emlyn Hughes and David Fairclough struck on the night.
+1978 - We beat European Cup Winners’ Cup holders RSC Anderlecht 2-1 in thick fog at Anfield in the second leg of our UEFA Super Cup tie, which meant that we lost out 4-3 on aggregate.
+Emlyn Hughes scored his 49th and last reds goal, with David Fairclough also striking on the night.
 Steve Ogrizovic played instead of Ray Clemence, who was on the bench, missing his first European fixture for the reds since November 1969, a run of 67 consecutive appearances in continental competition.
 François van der Elst netted for the visitors, having already struck in the first leg.

 200 for Gerry

 1964 - Gerry Byrne played his 200th reds game as we beat Blackburn Rovers 3-2 at home, thanks to a Tommy Smith goal and brace from Roger Hunt.
-Andy McEvoy struck one of his four goals against the reds, with future Wales boss Mike England also on target.
+Andy McEvoy struck the last of his four goals against the reds, with future Wales boss Mike England also on target.

 Five for Dicky

-1942 - Dicky Dorsett scored five goals, including a penalty, as we beat Tranmere Rovers 6-1 in a Wartime League game at Anfield.
+1942 - Dickie Dorsett scored five goals, including a penalty, as we beat Tranmere Rovers 6-1 in a Wartime League game at Anfield.
 Cyril Done struck our other goal.

 Zico starts out